List of political parties in Australia: Membership requirement

+Parties can choose whether they wish to register their party for federal or state elections.
+To run candidates in a federal election, it is not compulsory to register with the AEC.
+The AEC doesn't run state elections.
+Each state has their own commission that runs state and local elections.

-To maintain registration, parties must demonstrate that they have a certain number of members.
+Once registered for a federal election, to maintain registration, parties must demonstrate that they have a certain number of members.

 Federally, since 2022, unless a party has current parliamentary representation, they must demonstrate they have 1,500 members.
 For the state and territory elections, parties require 100 members in Tasmania and the ACT, 200 in South Australia and Northern Territory, 500 in Victoria, Queensland and Western Australia, and 750 in New South Wales.